Lisbon, the city with so much culture and history

 Friday 22nd, May:

 After some souvenir shopping we took the train from Praca Rossio Train Station to a town called Sintra.
 This 45 minute train ride takes you land inwards to a few historical sides.
 You can walk up all the way to Palacio de Pena and Castelo dos Mouros, but it'll be a long walk.
 There are busses to take you up for a few euros.
 Palacio de Pena was the summer palace from the kings of Portugal until the beginning of the 20th century.
 The palace has two different styles and is huge!
 Defenitely worth visiting.
 You have a great view towards the Atlantic Ocean and on the other side land inwards.
 From here you can also see the Castelo dos Mouros.
 This mega structure has only the outside walls.
+From Pena it's a fifteen minute walk to this castle.

 Saturday 23rd, May:

 Today we took the bus to train station Cais de Sodre at the riverside of the Tagus (Tejo) to Cascais.
 This touristic town at the coast of the Atlantic Ocean has a nice city centre.
 From here we took the bus 403 to Sintra to get out at Cabo Da Roca.
 The busdrivers like to speed and within half an hour we were at Cabo Da Roca, European most western main land point.
 Beautiful cliffs, a monument and restaurant.
 The bus comes only once an hour.
+Unfortunately the weather wasn't too good, but it was something worth to go to in my opinion.

 Sunday 24th, May: